datastaxdevs/workshop-storage-attached-indexes/README.md

 To learn more about **SAI** from a **technical perspective**, have a look at our [docs on SAI](https://docs.datastax.com/en/storage-attached-index/6.8/sai/saiQuickStart.html).
 Honestly, these docs are pretty great IMO especially the [SAI FAQ](https://docs.datastax.com/en/storage-attached-index/6.8/sai/saiFaqs.html).
 Definitely take a moment to read through these to get a better understanding of how all of this works and even more examples on top of what we are presenting in this repo.

 Now, let's get into some examples.
 The first thing we'll need is a table and some data to work with.
-For that we need to talk about my dentist, or really a contrived example of a client data model a dentist might need to use.
+For that we need to talk about my dentist, or really, a contrived example of a client data model a dentist might need to use.

 **✅ Step 2a.
 Navigate to the CQL Console and login to the database**